petermr/normami/AMI-STEM.md

 # AMI-STEM

-A universal scientific search engine based on semantic documents and dictionaries
+A universal scientific search engine based on semantic documents and dictionaries.

+**NOTE: the commands are being updated to use conventional argument flags (`-` and `--`) so this document will be superseded.**

 ## Installation